harshjayprakash/dog-walkers-finder/README.md

 area (distance specified).
 The scenario states that the this application will be created by a small startup focused on using the cloud's scalable services.
 This is an assignment from the module BS3928 Cloud Computing and Infrastructure at the University of Winchester.
-The hand-in date for this assignment was Friday, the 24th of May 2024. **Futher** **development of this application will not be pursued.**
+The hand-in date for this assignment was Friday, the 24th of May 2024. **Further** **development of this application will not be pursued.**

 ## Original Requirements

+* The application has the ability to create accounts and optionally register as a dog walker.
+* Users should be able to add their dogs to their account.
+* The application should allow users to edit their account and dog information.
+*

 ## Deployment